-USMLE Step 3 or COMLEX 3 must be taken in the 1st three months of the PGY-1 year (no later than September 30).
+USMLE Step 3 or COMLEX 3 must be taken in the first three (July, August or September) months of the PGY-1 year (no later than September 30).
 Residents are to notify the coordinator of their test date and complete a time off request.
 Residents are to notify the coordinator prior to scheduling to ensure no other residents are off service during the requested time.
+This early time span will allow you to adequately prepare for your MANDATORY in training EXAM that will occur in January, the score of which will determine your risk of academic probation.